 Orchestra Super Sound - Fantaar Pts.
 1 & 2

-(2006) by Tanzanian artist Maurus Michael Malikita.
+The picture at the top of this post is "Drummer Girl" (2006) by Tanzanian artist Maurus Michael Malikita.
 Efforts to get in touch with Mr. Malikita by email to ask his permission to reproduce were unsuccessful, so I took the liberty.
 I apologize to Mr. Malikita for this, and if he would like me to remove it, he can get in touch with me via the comments or write me here: beadlejp (at) yahoo (dot) com.
 You can view some of Mr. Malikita's work at the above link (or click on the picture).
 Please drop in, and consider buying one of his paintings.

 At the end of this week I'll be heading out East to do the college-tour thing with my daughter.
 We'll probably meet up with a couple of fellow African music fans that I've been in touch with, and I'm hoping to check out some African restaurants.
 Chances are I won't have access to a computer, so this will probably be my last post for awhile.
 If your musical cravings become too unbearable, please check in with some of the fine purveyors over in the left-hand sidebar.
 Ciao!